lbrealdev/terraform-aws-data/README.md

-# terraform-aws-data-cloudfront
+# terraform-aws-data
-Terraform module gets all data from Amazon CloudFront
+Terraform module gets all data from Amazon Web Services